dennydharmawan/dennydharmawan/README.md

   </a>
 </p>

-<p align="left">Passionate web developer with a keen interest in creating efficient, scalable, and maintainable software.
+<p align="left">Seasoned web developer with a keen interest in creating efficient, scalable, and maintainable software.
 I love turning ideas into reality through code and building delightful user experiences.
 My toolbox includes a variety of technologies and frameworks to bring web applications to life.</p>

 <h3 align="left">📮 Connect With Me</h3>
 <br/>